Namdar1Ibrakhim/Namdar1Ibrakhim/README.md

-- 👋 Hi, I’m @Namdar1Ibrakhim
+- 👋 Hi, I’m Ibrakhim
 - 📫 How to reach me namdaribrahim04@gmail.com
 - 📫 My instagram and telegram: @abservd